mfhodges/CRF2/ACP/README.md

 ### `data/`
 - 'notRequestestedSIS.txt' - a list of course codes for primary courses that exist in the CRF and have not been requested yet (note: this is limited to the visible schools in the CRF)
 - 'notUsedSIS.txt' - removes course codes with SIS IDs currently in use in Canvas from the above file.
-- 'requestProcessNotes.txt' - (**name cannot be changed**) list notes about errors or process notes that accurred when creating a Canvas site for each Request.
+- 'requestProcessNotes.txt' - (**name cannot be changed**) list notes about errors or process notes that occurred when creating a Canvas site for each Request.
 This includes new Canvas accounts that have been created, failure to add a user, failure to properly set up the site.
 - 'canvasSitesFile.txt' - (**name cannot be changed**) a list of course codes and canvas site ids of sites that have been made in this provisioning process.

 ### `logs/`
-- canvas.log - documents errors that have occured when processing a Request or when configuring a site.
+- canvas.log - documents errors that have occurred when processing a Request or when configuring a site.
-- crf.log - documents errors that have occured in the CRF such as failure to find/create a Request.
+- crf.log - documents errors that have occurred in the CRF such as failure to find/create a Request.
-- email.log - documents erros that have occured when notifying instructors that a canvas site has been created for their course.
+- email.log - documents errors that have occurred when notifying instructors that a canvas site has been created for their course.

 ## Configuring sites
-TBA
+The following configurations are possible:
+These can all be run sequentially with the `config_sites()` function or run independently.
+- Pre-populate with Resources: `copy_content(inputfile,source_site)`
+- Increase Storage Quota: `inc_storage(inputfile,capacity=2)`
+- Enable LTIs: automatically configure Panopto. `enable_lti(inputfile,tool)`
+- Publish the site: `publish_sites(inputfile)`

 ## Sunsetting
 TBA
+1. Reduce Storage Quota (where applicable)
+2.

 ## Areas for improvement
 - **Emailing needs to be set up.**

 - Currently the CRF creates each course as a single section Canvas site.
-With some effort, some of these sites could be set up as multi-section sites if some inferencing based on intructors and tas was developed.
+With some effort, some of these sites could be set up as multi-section sites if some inferences based on instructors and TAs was developed.

 - Have this fully managed by the UI so there is no programming limitation.